Canadian Armed Forces: Uniforms

-Relationship with the Crown
+Symbolism and honours

-The Canadian Forces have derived many of their traditions and symbols from the military, navy and air force of the United Kingdom, including those with royal elements.
+The Canadian Forces have derived many of their traditions and symbols from the Navy, Army, and Air Force of the United Kingdom, including those with royal elements.
 Contemporary icons and rituals, however, have evolved to include elements reflective of Canada and the Canadian monarchy.
-Members of the country's royal family also continue their two-century-old practice of maintaining personal relationships with the forces' divisions and regiments, around which the military has developed complex protocols.
-The role of the Canadian Crown in the Canadian Forces is established through both constitutional and statutory law; the National Defence Act states that "the Canadian Forces are the armed forces of Her Majesty raised by Canada", and the Constitution Act, 1867, vests Command-in-Chief of those forces in the sovereign.
+Members of the country's royal family maintain personal relationships with the forces' divisions and regiments.

-All honours in Canada emanate from the country's monarch, who is regarded as the fount of honour.
-A complex system of orders, decorations, and medals by which Canadians are honoured has evolved.
-The Victoria Cross, Order of Military Merit, Cross of Valour, Star of Courage, Medal of Bravery are some of the military awards that have been created for Canadians serving in a military capacity.
-The Victoria Cross has been presented to 94 Canadians and 2 Newfoundlanders between its creation in 1856 and 1993, when the Canadian Victoria Cross was instituted.
-However, no Canadian has received either honour since 1945.
+The monarch is regarded as the fount of honour and the Canadian system of orders, decorations, and medals includes numerous specifically for the military, such as the Victoria Cross, Order of Military Merit, Cross of Valour, Star of Courage, and Medal of Bravery.
+The Victoria Cross is the highest honour in Canada.
+The British version was presented to 94 Canadians and two Newfoundlanders between its creation in 1856 and 1993, when the Canadian Victoria Cross was instituted.
+No Canadian has received either honour since 1945.

-During the unification of the forces in the 1960s, a renaming of the branches took place, resulting in the "royal designations" of the navy and air force being abandoned.
-On August 16, 2011, the Government of Canada announced that Air Command was re-assuming the air force's original historic name, Royal Canadian Air Force, Land Force Command was re-assuming the name Canadian Army, and Maritime Command was re-assuming the name Royal Canadian Navy.
-The change was made to better reflect Canada's military heritage and align Canada with other Commonwealth realms whose militaries use the royal designation.
+During the unification of the forces in the 1960s, a renaming of the branches took place, resulting in the loss of the royal designations for the Navy and Air Force.
+On 16 August 2011, the federal Cabinet announced that Air Command was re-assuming the Air Force's original name, Royal Canadian Air Force; Land Force Command the name Canadian Army; and Maritime Command the name Royal Canadian Navy.
+The government stated that the change was made to better reflect Canada's military heritage and align Canada with other Commonwealth realms whose militaries use the royal designation, while political opponents claimed the changes were more politically motivated and designed to appeal to monarchists in the Conservative party.